Prehistoic/DroidGrity/README.md

 >
 > **DroidGrity** was created **for educational purposes only**.
 This project should **not** be used in production applications or in any context requiring reliable security.
 No guarantees are provided regarding the effectiveness of this software against real-world attacks.
 >
-> To securely protect your Android applications, it is highly recommended to use **professionally developed solutions that have been validated by third-party security audits**.
+> To securely protect your Android applications, it is highly recommended to use **commercial solutions that have been validated by third-party security audits**.
 >
 > Using **DroidGrity** is at your own risk.
 The author of this project cannot be held responsible for any consequences arising from its use.